xHire/electrumx/docs/PEER_DISCOVERY.rst

-In order to keep its peer database up-to-date and fresh, if some time has passed since the last successful connection to a peer, an Electrum server should make an attempt to connect, choosing the TCP or SSL port at random if both are available.
-On connecting it should issue **server.peers.subscribe** and **server.features** RPC calls to collect information about the server and its peers, and issue a **server.add_peer** call to advertise itself.
+In order to keep its peer database up-to-date and fresh, if some time has passed since the last successful connection to a peer, an Electrum server should make an attempt to connect, choosing either the TCP or SSL port.
+On connecting it should issue **server.peers.subscribe** and **server.features** RPC calls to collect information about the server and its peers, and if it is the first time connecting to this peer, a **server.add_peer** call to advertise itself.
 Once this is done and replies received it should terminate the connection.

-The peer database should prefer information obtained from an outgoing connection to the peer itself over information obtained from any other source.
+The peer database should view information obtained from an outgoing connection as authoritative, and prefer it to information obtained from any other source.

+On connecting, a server should confirm the peer is serving the same network, ideally via the genesis block hash of the **server.features** RPC call below.
+If the peer does not implement that call, perhaps instead check the **blockchain.headers.subscribe** RPC call returns a peer block height within a small number of the expected value.
+If a peer is on the wrong network it should never be advertised to clients or other peers.
+Such invalid peers should perhaps be remembered for a short time to prevent redundant revalidation if other peers persist in advertising them, and later forgotten.

-If a connection attempt fails, reconnection should follow some kind of exponential backoff.
+If a connection attempt fails, subsequent reconnection attempts should follow some kind of exponential backoff.

-If a long period of time has elapsed since the successful connection attempt, the peer entry should be removed from the database.
+If a long period of time has elapsed since the last successful connection attempt, the peer entry should be removed from the database.
 This ensures that all peers that have gone offline will eventually be forgotten by the network entirely.

-ElectrumX will choose the SSL port most of the time if both ports are available.
-It tries to reconnect to each peer once every 24 hours and forgets a peer entirely if two weeks have passed since a successful connection.
+ElectrumX will connect to the SSL port if both ports are available.
+If that fails it will fall back to the TCP port.
+It tries to reconnect to a good peer at least once every 24 hours, and a failing after 5 minutes but with exponential backoff.
+It forgets a peer entirely if two weeks have passed since a successful connection.
+ElectrumX attempts to connect to onion peers through a Tor proxy that can be configured or that it will try to autodetect.

 server.features RPC call